How to perform a PPK survey using Hydromagic

 When configuration of the software has been completed, we can finally start generating the correction file.
 To do so, we have to specify both the base station and rover RINEX files.
 When we also own a SP3 file (for example when using CORS), we need to set the location of this file as well.
 Always make sure that the rover and base files overlap in time, otherwise you will end up with an empty correction file.

 The example below shows how to load the files.
-Just click the browse button (marked in blue) for the "RINEX OBS: Rover" and "RINEX OBS: Base Station" fields (marked in orange).
-Any additional files (such as a SP3 file) can be selected into the four additional fields (marked in red) below the base station file.
+Just click the browse button (marked in blue) for the "RINEX OBS: Rover" and "RINEX OBS: Base Station" fields (marked in red).
+Any additional files (such as a SP3 file) can be selected into the four additional fields (marked in orange) below the base station file.
 Please note that there is no need to specify more then one RINEX file of the same set.
 For instance, when you have a ".20o", ".20n" and ".20g" files, just select one of the files and the other(s) will be loaded automatically as needed.

 The location of the resulting correction file is set automatically in the output field (marked in green).
 You can alter this location by clicking the browse button right to this field.
 When a file already exists, you will be prompted whether it should be overwritten when you start the processing.